Napheesa Collier: Professional career

-Minnesota Lynx (2019-Present)
+Minnesota Lynx (2019–present)

+2019 season: Rookie of the Year, All-Rookie Team, first All-Star appearance

 Collier was selected by the Minnesota Lynx as the 6th overall pick in the 2019 WNBA draft.
 She was asked to play small forward, then power forward, and later, small forward.
 In her first WNBA game, Collier scored 27 points against the Chicago Sky, the second-highest debut ever for any rookie (after Candace Parker).
-She played 33.3 mpg, more minutes per game than any other WNBA player.
+She played 33.3 minutes per game, the highest among all WNBA players.

-She is the second rookie (after Tamika Catchings) in WNBA history to score 400 points, 200 rebounds and 60 steals.
-Collier is the fourth player (after Maya Moore, Catchings and Sheryl Swoopes) to have a season with 400 points, 200 rebounds, 75 assists, 50 steals, 25 blocks and 25 made three-pointers.
-Collier was voted to the 2019 WNBA All-Rookie Team, and became an All-Star as an injury replacement for A'ja Wilson.
+She is the second rookie (after Tamika Catchings) in WNBA history to record 400 points, 200 rebounds and 60 steals.
+Collier is the fourth player (after Maya Moore, Catchings, and Sheryl Swoopes) to have a season with 400 points, 200 rebounds, 75 assists, 50 steals, 25 blocks and 25 made three-pointers.
+Collier was voted to the 2019 WNBA All-Rookie Team, and made an All-Star as an injury replacement for A'ja Wilson.

 For the season, Collier averaged 13.3 points, 6.6 rebounds, 2.6 assists, 1.9 steals and 0.9 blocks.
 She shot 49.0% from the field, 36.1% from three, and 79.2% from the free throw line.
 She was chosen ESPNW, Associated Press, and WNBA Rookie of the Year.

+2020 season: In the bubble

-In the 2020 season while in the WNBA bubble, Collier started a podcast with A'ja Wilson, Tea with A & Phee.
+In the 2020 season while in the WNBA bubble, Collier started a podcast with A'ja Wilson, Tea with A & Phee, which was picked up by Just Women's Sports the next year.
+She was selected for the All-WNBA Second Team and the All-Defensive Second Team for the first time.

+2021 season: All-Star again

+Collier was selected for her second All-Star game.

+2022 season: Maternity leave, send off for Sylvia Fowles

+Collier was on maternity leave for most of the 2022 season due to the birth of her daughter in May 2022.
+She returned to the Lynx in August 2022 and played four games.
+She stated she wanted to be able to return to play once more with Sylvia Fowles, who retired from the Lynx and the WNBA after the 2022 season.

+2023 season: All-WNBA First Team, playoff return

+Collier returned in 2023 stronger and had an MVP-caliber season for the Lynx in her first as the team's new captain.
+At the June 29, 2023, game, Collier became only the second player in WNBA history to put up a stat line with 30+ points/5+ rebounds/5+ assists/5+ blocks; Collier had 31 points, eight rebounds, five assists and six blocks.
+She returned to the All-Star game for her third appearance.
+She was selected for the All-WNBA First Team for the first time.
+She was also selected for the WNBA All-Defensive Second Team for the second time.
+She was also named to the Minnesota Lynx All-25 Team for the team's 25th anniversary.